 CT Scan: The CT scan is a special type of x-ray examination.
 You will be asked to lie on a table with your arms resting above your head.
 You will need to remain still and hold your breath for about 10-20 seconds during each scan.
 You will then be asked to breathe out and hold your breath again and the scan will be repeated.
 If you are a woman who can become pregnant, you will have a pregnancy test to make sure that you are not pregnant before having the CT scan.
+Due to scheduling constraints, the CT scan may be conducted before you have completed all of the study's eligibility assessments.
+If you do not qualify for the study, the CT results may not be used for this study but may be useful for other asthma research, if you agree.
 Please note that the CT scan is optional.
 This will be discussed in more detail below.